How Marijuana Affects

 Here’s what you need to know in order to make the healthiest choices for you and your baby.

 There is no known safe amount of marijuana to use while pregnant.
 That's because no matter how it's used (smoked, eaten etc.), THC gets passed to your baby and may have a long-term impact on your child's ability to learn.
 Talk to your doctor early in your pregnancy about marijuana use.

 - Marijuana While Breastfeeding

 If you use marijuana while breastfeeding, it gets passed to your baby.
 THC is stored in fat cells.
-That means THC stays in your breast milk much longer than alcohol does, so "pumping and dumping" doesn't work the same way with marijuana.
+That means THC stays in your breast milk, so "pumping and dumping" doesn't work.
 THC gets into your breast milk and may affect your baby.
 Talk to your doctor if you have any questions.